In-person vs. virtual classroom vs. online?

 Instructor: C. Sammon

 “Wow, you have a great voice!”
 How many times have you heard that?
 Or maybe you listen to your favorite audiobooks, commercials, or cartoon characters and think, “I could do that!”
 Explore the voiceover industry with your instructor, a professional, working voice actor from Voices For All.
-Discover current trends and how they make it easy and affordable for just about anyone to get involved.
-You’ll learn about different types of voiceovers and tools you’ll need to find success.
-Your instructor will take notes as you read a real script in this one-on-one video chat setting, and offer some coaching to improve your delivery.
+Discover current trends in the industry and how they make it easy and affordable for just about anyone to get involved.
+You’ll learn about different types of voiceovers and the tools you’ll need to find success.
+Your instructor will take notes as you read a real script in this one-on-one video chat setting and offer some coaching to improve your delivery.
 You’ll receive a professional voiceover evaluation later.
 One-time, 90-minute, introductory class.
-Learn more at www.voicesforall.com/ooo.
+Learn more at http://www.voicesforall.com/ooo.
 You owe it to yourself to finally explore the possibilities of this fun and rewarding field!